VanekPetr/investment-funnel/pfo/SAVEYOURCODE.md

-# How to save you GAMS code
+# How to save your GAMS code

 Dear students 🧑‍🎓,